Tripura – Third Smallest State

 This temple is one of the 51 Pithasthans in India as per Hindu mythology.
 As per mythology, Lord Vishnu had cut off the body of Mata Sati into 51 pieces by Sudarshana Chakra and all these pieces fell at different places throughout the country.

 Kunjaban Palace (Vaijayanta palace)

 Now Raj Bhavan, the official residence of the Governor, the palace was constructed by Maharaja Birendra Kishore Manikya Bahadur in 1917.
 Rabindranath Tagore had stayed in this palace during his seventh and last visit to Tripura in 1926.

-Neermahal, also known as the ‘water palace‘ is built in the middle of the Rudrasagar Lake.
+Neermahal, also known as the ‘water palace‘ is built in the middle of Rudrasagar Lake.
 It was the summer palace of the Maharaja Bir Bikram Kishore Manikya and was constructed in 1930.
-The palace shows the influence of the Mughal architecture.
+The palace shows the influence of Mughal architecture.
 The exterior and the garden have been renovated but the interior needs to be restored.
 The reflection of the domes and pavilions look marvelous in the lake.
 The rooms of the palace can be approached only through the boats.

 By Air: Connected with Guwahati and Calcutta by Indian Airlines.
 The Airport is 10 K.M. away from the City.

 By Rail: The nearest Railhead is Kumarghat on Northeast Frontier Railway.
 It is i475 K.M. from Calcutta-via-Guwahati.

 By Road: 1808 K.M. from Calcutta.
 597 K.M. from Guwahati, 496 K.M. from Shillong, and 308 K.M. from Silchar.
 Agartala is connected by regular bus services with all sub-divisional towns of Tripura.
 Besides, bus service is also available for Silchar, Guwahati, Karimganj, and Shillong.